chozillla/chozillla/README.md

 For example, I was able to get a small LLM running on an Oracle cloud server and access it from my iPhone completely free!

 ![LLM Demo GIF](https://github.com/chozillla/chozillla/blob/master/RPReplay_Final1724323653-ezgif.com-video-to-gif-converter.gif)

+This begs the question why should individuals pay for a service that they can host themselves.
+I pay $20 a month for chatGPT.
+These cost scale up as team sizes increase.